On the Moy-Prasad filtration: Introduction

 \textbf{An application to supercuspidal representations.} Suppose $G$ is defined over $k$.
-In 1998, Adler (\cite{Adler}) used the Moy--Prasad filtrations to construct supercuspidal representations of $G(k)$, and Yu (\cite{Yu}) generalized his construction three years later.
-Kim (\cite{Kim}) showed that, for large primes $p$, Yu's construction yields all supercuspidal representations if we impose certain tameness assumptions on $G$.
-However, it is known that the construction does not give rise to all supercuspidal representations for small primes.
+In 1998, Adler (\cite{Adler}) used the Moy--Prasad filtrations to construct supercuspidal representations of $G(k)$, and Yu (\cite{Yu}) generalized his construction three years later, both assuming that $G$ splits over a tamely ramified field extension of $k$.
+If $p$ does not divide the order of the Weyl group of $G$, then Yu's construction yields all supercuspidal representations (\cites{Fi-exhaustion, Kim}).
+However, it is known that the construction does not give rise to all supercuspidal representations for small primes $p$.

 In 2014, Reeder and Yu (\cite{ReederYu}) gave a new construction of supercuspidal representations of smallest positive depth, which they called epipelagic representations.
 A vector in the dual $\check \PV_{x,r_1}=\left(G_{x,r_1}/G_{x,r_2}\right)^\vee$ of the first Moy--Prasad filtration quotient is called stable (in the sense of geometric invariant theory) if its orbit under $\RP_x$ is closed and its stabilizer in $\RP_x$ is finite.
 The only input for the new construction of supercuspidal representations in \cite{ReederYu} is such a stable vector.
 Assuming that $G$ is a semisimple group that splits over a tamely ramified field extension, Reeder and Yu gave a necessary and sufficient criterion for the existence of stable vectors for sufficiently large primes $p$.
 In \cite{Splitcase}, Romano and the author removed the assumption on the prime $p$ for absolutely simple split reductive groups $G$, which yielded new supercuspidal representations for split groups.